Universality for bond percolation in two dimensions: Universality of arm exponents

-A significant step in the arguments of \cite{Kesten87} is called the `separation theorem' (see also \cite[Thm 11]{Nolin}).
+A significant step in the arguments of~\cite{Kesten87} is called the ``separation theorem'' (see also~\cite{Nolin}, Theorem 11).
 This states roughly that, conditional on the arm event $\Arm_{\si}(N,n)$, there is probability bounded away from $0$ that arms with the required colours can be found whose endpoints on the exterior boundary of the annulus are separated from one another by a given distance or more.
-A formal statement of this appears at Theorem \ref{separation}; the proof is rather technical and very similar to those of \cite{Kesten87,Nolin} and is therefore omitted.
-It is followed in Section \ref{sec:sep} by an application (Proposition \ref{arm_extension}) to the lattices $\Lat^m$ of which we make use here.
+A formal statement of the separation theorem is included in Section~\ref{secsep} as Theorem~\ref{separation}; the proof is rather technical and very similar to those of~\cite{Kesten87,Nolin} and is therefore omitted.
+The proof of Proposition~\ref{armineq} relies on arm-separation techniques.
+More specifically, it relies on Proposition~\ref{armextension}, which is an application of the separation theorem, Theorem~\ref{separation}.

-The proof of Proposition \ref{arm_ineq} relies on the following lemma, in which the measure $\PP_\bp$ is utilized within the \stt s comprising the map $\tau$.
-Let $k \in \{1, 2, 4, 6, \ldots \}$.